Talking great copy is easy. But can you torque it?

 It grabs your attention, and puzzles you.
 Then you look a little closer and see the little line of type at the bottom – “Or buy a Volkswagen”.
 As you read those four words your brain makes the connection – and the idea “If the price of fuel makes you feel like topping yourself then get a Volkswagen” is ignited in your consciousness.

 So, the best copywriters leave a gap, and ask the audience to bridge it.
 But what creates the spark itself?
 The answer is wit.
 The kind described by the Concise Oxford Dictionary as the “power of giving sudden intellectual pleasure by unexpectedly combining or contrasting of previously unconnected ideas or expressions”.
-The phrase “A smile in the mind” (from the book of the same name) sums it up perfectly.
+The phrase “A smile in the mind” (from the book of the same name) sums it up perfectly – that’s what you experience when your brain makes the connection.

 Get a tune-up from the neck up

 Achieving all this is incredibly difficult.
-It requires the imagination to make unexpected connections, the ability to express oneself with extraordinary brevity, a highly developed visual sense, and the lightest of touches to bring everything together elegantly.
+It requires the imagination to make unexpected connections, the ability to express oneself with extraordinary brevity, a highly developed visual sense, and the lightest of touches to bring everything together elegantly…whilst still leaving a finely judged gap for the audience to bridge.
 If you think you can achieve all this with ease, just because you have some experience of journalism or marketing, then your car is not firing on all cylinders.